So, these are the lists of the different anti-seizure medications.

 We don't use phenytoin in absence seizures.

-we actually have to do blood levels to ensure
+And sometimes we actually have to do blood levels

 Now, we do use phenytoin in cardiac arrhythmia

-although that's not as common with the (inaudible) new drugs.
+although that's not as common with the advent of some new drugs.

 Side effects are quite numerous with this medication.